 - 1. The cluster detects the failed node (node 1) and declares it UNCLEAN and sets the secondary node (node 2) to status "partition with quorum". - 2.
 The cluster fences the failed node (node 1). - 3.
 The cluster declares the failed node (node 1) OFFLINE. - 4.
 The cluster promotes the secondary HANA database (on node 2) to take over as primary. - 5.
 The cluster migrates the IP address to the new primary (on node 2). - 6.
-After some time the cluster shows the sync\state of the stopped primary (on node 2) as SFAIL. - 7.
-Because of AUTOMATED\REGISTER = "false" the cluster does not restart the failed HANA database or register it against the new primary.

-- 8. After the manual register and resource refresh the system replication pair is marked as in sync (SOK). - 9.
+After some time, the cluster shows the sync_state of the stopped primary (on node 2) as SFAIL. - 7.
+Because of AUTOMATED_REGISTER = "false" the cluster does not restart the failed HANA database or register it against the new primary. - 8.
+After the manual register and resource refresh, the system replication pair is marked as in sync (SOK). - 9.
 The cluster "failed actions" are cleaned up after following the recovery procedure.

-10.1.6 Test: Crash primary node on site B (node 2)
+10.1.6 Test: Crash Primary Node on Availability Zone B (Node 2)